AGM (annual general meeting)

-The AGM (annual general meeting) of a company is an annual meeting open to all members (shareholders) of a company.
+The AGM (annual general meeting) of a company is an annual meeting open to all holders of shares that bring a right to vote at such meetings.
+This usually means the holders of ordinary shares.

 At an AGM shareholders can vote on a number of resolutions.
 These are usually proposed by the directors, but shareholders with sufficient voting power (alone or in combination) can put forward their own.